Betacam: Betacam SP

-The new Betacam SP studio decks were the players: The BVW-60 and BVW-65 (the BVW-65 features Dynamic Tracking); and the Edit Recorders: the BVW-70, and the Dynamic Tracking model, the BVW-75.
+The new Betacam SP studio decks were the players: The BVW-60 and BVW-65; and the Edit Recorders: the BVW-70 and BVW-75.
+The BVW-65 and BVW-75 feature dynamic tracking.
 The BVV-5 was the Betacam SP dockable camera back, which could play back in color if its companion playback adapter was used.
-A new SP field recorder, the BVW-35, possessed the added benefit of a standard RS422 serial control port that enabled it to be used as an edit feeder deck.
+A new SP field recorder, the BVW-35, possessed the added benefit of a standard RS-422 serial control port that enabled it to be used as an edit feeder deck.
 Though the four new studio decks could utilize the full 90-minute Betacam SP cassettes, the BVW-35 remained limited to the original Betacam small 30-minute cassette shells.
 Answering a need for a basic office player, Sony also introduced the BVW-22, a much less expensive desktop model that could be used for viewing and logging 90-minute cassettes of both Betacam SP and oxide types, but could not be configured into an edit system and offered only composite video output.

-Sony followed up the SP field recorder BVW-50 that could record and play the large-size 90 minute cassettes.
+Sony followed up with the SP field recorder BVW-50 that could record and play the large-size 90-minute cassettes.
 After this, the deck line was relatively stagnant and incredibly popular for a decade, aside from some specialty models that could record digital audio.

 Until the introduction of the BVW-200 camera, the camera and recorder configuration was a docking system.
 The BVW-200 was an integrated camera recorder system.
-It sacrificed the flexibility of a docking camera in order to lose a substantial amount of weight.
-Eventually, non-docking camcorders became the most popular design by the mid-1990s.
+It sacrificed the flexibility of a docking camera in support of weight reduction.
+By the mid-1990s, non-docking camcorders became the most popular design.